 The Health at Every Size® (HAES) movement has a surprisingly simple way to think about caring for our bodies.
 Based on the premise that the best way to improve health is to honor your body, HAES supports adopting healthy habits for the sake of health and well-being rather than weight control.
 This means acknowledging and respecting that there is a natural diversity of body sizes and shapes and that health isn’t “one size fits all.”

-Health should be an individual journey.
-There’s no one height, one weight, one shape that is healthy.
 How can you find what it means for you to be healthy?

-- Stay active in ways that make you happy – You’re more likely to form a healthy habit doing something you enjoy.
+- Stay active in ways that make you happy: You’re more likely to form a healthy habit doing something you enjoy.
 If you dread running on a treadmill at the gym, try taking a Zumba or yoga class instead.

 In the United States, 20 million women and 10 million men suffer from a clinically significant eating disorder at some time in their life and many more have an unhealthy relationship with their body.
 Using a strengths-based ideology, one that encourages self-acceptance and respect can help to reduce the number of people who are negatively impacted by the way our society views weight.